ufs-community/uwtools/docs/sections/user_guide/cli/mode_template.rst

      [2023-12-18T23:25:01]    DEBUG Read initial values from values.yaml Hello, World!

+  If additional information is needed, ``--debug`` can be used which will return the stack trace as well.

   Note that ``uw`` logs to ``stderr`` and writes non-log output to ``stdout``, so the streams can be redirected separately:

   .. code-block:: text